Systems-Level Attack Surface of Edge Agent Deployments on IoT: Empirical Analysis

-\paragraph{Burst resilience.} Under sustained load on the NUC ($N{=}100$ messages at 128\,B, rapid-fire), mean latency is 49.8\,ms with 0\% degradation.
-It confirms that the MQTT broker handles burst traffic without queuing delays even from the most constrained node.
+\paragraph{Burst resilience.} Under sustained load on the NUC ($N{=}100$ messages at 128\,B, rapid-fire), mean latency is 49.8\,ms with 0\% degradation, confirming that the MQTT broker handles burst traffic without queuing delays even from the most constrained node.

 \paragraph{Implication.} Real-time safety monitors are feasible for edge-local MQTT deployments.
-A monitor subscribing to the audit topic observes every action within ${\sim}23$\,ms on the fastest path (64\,ms on the NUC path).
-It is within the actuation window of electromechanical devices such as door locks (${\sim}500$\,ms) and motorized valves (${\sim}1$--$2$\,s), though insufficient for solid-state relays (${<}5$\,ms).
+A monitor observes the full actuation pipeline within ${\sim}117$\,ms (P95 ${<}152$\,ms).
+This is within the actuation window of electromechanical devices such as door locks (${\sim}500$\,ms) and motorized valves (${\sim}1$--$2$\,s), though insufficient for solid-state relays (${<}5$\,ms).